Marcokorcak/Cross-Site-Scripting-XSS/README.md

 # Task 1

+#Task 1 Explanation
-**Ans**: For task 1, we were tasked with embedding a JavaScript program into a Elgg profile so
+For task 1, we were tasked with embedding a JavaScript program into a Elgg profile so

 when another user views the profile the script will be executed.
 We were provided with the code: